mmularski/ckad-exams/ckad-tasks/exam-0/task-14-helm-release/task/task-description.md

 ## Requirements
 - Apply the namespace from `prep/namespace.yaml`.
-- Add the Bitnami Helm repository.
+- Add the Bitnami Helm repository `https://charts.bitnami.com/bitnami`.
 - Install PostgreSQL using Helm with the configuration from `prep/values.yaml`.
 - Use the release name `myapp`.
 - Ensure the deployment is running and healthy.